Waitaktung/Data-and-Measurement/README.md

-# Ethical Concerns of using Predictive Policing Softwares, Course work in University of Mannheim (2019, Autumn)
+# Ethical Concerns of using Predictive Policing Softwares, Course work in University of Mannheim (2019, Autumn) Grade: 1.0

 Keywords: Predictive Analytics, Privacy Intrusion, Racism and Transparency